MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/tutorial-configure-edge-volume.md

 ## Next steps

-In this tutorial, you learned how to:

-- Create a Local Shared Edge Volume PVC.
-- Create an example deployment.
-- Connect to your Pod.
-- Write a sample file.

 After you complete these steps, begin monitoring your deployment using Azure Monitor and Kubernetes Monitoring, or third-party monitoring with Prometheus and Grafana.

 - [Monitor your Edge Volumes deployment](monitor-deployment-edge-volumes.md)